thisleejones/dicfix/README.md

     ```

 -   **Install the app**:
-    This will copy the compiled `dicfix.app` to your `/Applications` folder.
+    This will build the Release version and copy the compiled `dicfix.app` to your `/Applications` folder.
     ```bash
-    make install CONFIGURATION=Release
+    make install
     ```

 -   **Clean the build directory**: